 Our advice: look for shortener services that allow you to customize your link, or that have built-in analytics.
 A URL shortening site that’s been around a while might also be more reliable and reputable, likely to avoid service closure or disruption.

 Owly is integrated right into the Hootsuite platform, and is included with every plan type (including the free version — so if you’re looking for a free URL shortener, this one’s for you!

 The benefits here are that you can see your shortlink metrics right alongside your other social analytics, so you can view the performance of your brand holistically.

-Twitter features a built-in URL shortener that automatically reduces any long URL down to 23 characters, leaving you plenty of room to express yourself.
+Twitter features a built-in free URL shortener that automatically reduces any long URL down to 23 characters, leaving you plenty of room to express yourself.